 Thank You, Andy.

-Five years later, Stab remembers Andy Irons.
+Nine years later, Stab remembers Andy Irons.

 A lot has been said about Andy since his untimely death.
-But it was Stab’s wish, five years later, to physically channel Andy’s impact on surfing performance and style… which, after Axel, is his greatest legacy of all.
+But it was Stab’s wish, five years later, to physically channel Andy’s impact on surfing performance and style… which, after his son Axel, is his greatest legacy of all.

 We went to the Mentawais with three of the world’s best surfers right now – Dane Reynolds, Kolohe Andino and Noa Deane – men whose surfing styles owe at least something to Andy.
 The aim was to remember Andy through the very vessels that he used to change the sport, ridden by those he inspired.